Syracuse University College of Law: History

 The school began operating in September 1895.
 William Henry Hornblower, a Presbyterian minister, gave the opening address at the initiatory session of the new Syracuse Law school.
 It was admitted to the Phi Delta Phi legal fraternity in 1898.
 Classes were held in various downtown area facilities until a move to the E.I.
 White Hall on the SU campus in 1954.

 In 1903, William Herbert Johnson became the first African American graduate of the law school, but was barred by the New York State Bar from the profession because of his race.
 He was posthumously admitted to the New York State Bar in October 2019.

 Academics

 Degree programs

 The College of Law offers a residential Juris Doctor (J.D.), a Master of Laws (LL.M.), and an online Juris Doctor (JDinteractive or JDi) program.

-The college offers 11 joint degree programs with, among others, Syracuse University's Maxwell School of Citizenship and Public Affairs, Newhouse School of Public Communications, and Whitman School of Management It also offers externships in, among other locations, New York City, Washington, D.C., and London.
-Students may also qualify for specialized certifications in areas of study such as Corporate Law, Estate Planning, Family Law, and Property Law.
+The college offers 11 joint degree programs with, among others, Syracuse University's Maxwell School of Citizenship and Public Affairs, Newhouse School of Public Communications, Whitman School of Management and others.
+Syracuse Law also offers a joint J.D./LL.M. in Advocacy and Litigation, allowing full-time, on-campus J.D. students to earn both their J.D. and LL.M. in just three years without any additional cost beyond that of the J.D.
+It also offers externships in, among other locations, New York City, Washington, D.C., and London.